-Ph.D The Ohio State University,
+Ph.D.
+The Ohio State University

 M.A.
-The University of Michigan,
+The University of Michigan

 B.A.
-The University of Michigan,
+The University of Michigan

 B.M.
 The University of Michigan

-Location: LARTS 348
+Office: LARTS 348

-She has developed a study abroad course in Spain, an intensive Spanish language program for the department, as well as courses in Caribbean music and literature, Latin American Theatre, and Latina Literature.
+She has developed a summer study abroad course in Spain, an intensive Spanish language program, and online Spanish language classes, as well as courses in Caribbean music and literature, Latin American Theatre, and Latina Literature.
 She has served as Co-Director of Faculty Development for the Center for Teaching and Learning and facilitated multiple graduate action research projects for the UMD Master of Arts in Teaching Program.
 Her publications and presentations include topics related to the integration of language and culture, interdisciplinary learning and teaching, study abroad, foreign language assessment, and language learning through technology.
-In January, 2009 she was awarded the Provost's Best Practices Award for Innovative Use of Technology in a Spanish 103 class.
+In 2009 she was awarded the Provost's Best Practices Award for Innovative Use of Technology in a Spanish 103 class.